September 2018 – February 2021

 KMOP is the Social Action and Innovation Centre (Greece).
 With more than 40 years of accumulated experience in supporting disadvantaged groups.
 Founded in 1977, KMOP is one of the oldest NGOs in Greece.
 KMOP has various offices in Greece and has representative offices in Kosovo, Macedonia, Moldova, Albania, Serbia and Brussels.

 In a rapidly changing world where existing theories and ideologies cannot give answers to the contemporary problems, our scope is to contribute actively by developing and implementing a variety of tools, programmes and policies.
-Apart from direct provision of services through decentralised community based facilities, counseling and educational services, we are active in scientific research and in the provision of capacity building to public authorities and CSOs.
+Apart from direct provision of services through decentralized community based facilities, counseling and educational services, we are active in scientific research and in the provision of capacity building to public authorities and CSOs.
 Our partners reflect our global nature as we work across countries and across sectors.

 European School Heads Association (ESHA)

-The European School Heads Association (The Netherlands), is a professional organization for European School Heads.
+The European School Heads Association (The Netherlands) is a professional organization for European School Heads.
 Members of ESHA are national organisations for school heads and deputy school heads within (pre-) primary, secondary and vocational education.
 Nearly all European countries (both EU and non-EU) are represented within ESHA by one or more organisations.

 ESHA is an international community in which experiences, visions and views between members are exchanged and in which new ideas are born.
 ESHA connects school leaders, researchers and policy makers with the collective aim to learn from each other and improve education.